tenancy/docs/docs/tenancy/1.x/hooks-database.md

 - Reprioritize the Hook
 - Disable the hook

-YOu could do anything you could want when this event is fired.
+You could do anything you could want when this event is fired.